awsdocs/amazon-sns-developer-guide/doc_source/sns-server-side-encryption.md

 ### Enable Compatibility between Event Sources from AWS Services and Encrypted Topics<a name="compatibility-with-aws-services"></a>

 Several AWS services publish events to Amazon SNS topics\.
-To allow these event sources to work with encrypted topics, you must perform the following steps:
+To allow these event sources to work with encrypted topics, you must perform the following steps\.

+**Note**
+Currently, CloudWatch alarms don't work with Amazon SNS encrypted topics\.
+For information about publishing alarms to unencrypted topics, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/) in the *Amazon CloudWatch User Guide*\.

 1. [Create a customer master key \(CMK\)\.](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-keys-console)